brajeshwar/brajeshwar.github.io/_posts/2012/2012-05-17-misstravel-the-next-frontier-of-digital-pimpery.md

----
-layout: post
-title: MissTravel - the Next Frontier of Digital Pimpery
+# MissTravel - the Next Frontier of Digital Pimpery
----

 If you pay a woman for sex, that's illegal -- it's prostitution.
 If you film it it's legal -- it's porn.
 If you put a soft lens on the camera -- it's art.
 What do you call a website that assists rich men in plying attractive young gold diggers with 'free' trips around the world?
 Digital pimpery?
 Perhaps.
 Brandon Wade calls it MissTravel.com.